Nemesis-Health/Oncology-Vocab/docs/Oncology Mapping Logic.md

 # Mapping Logic for Oncology Vocabularies

-This document outlines the mapping logic for oncology vocabularies found in files provided by the CUSTOMER.
+This document outlines the mapping logic for oncology vocabularies.
 The goal of this mapping is to ensure consistent and accurate representation of oncology concepts, supporting comprehensive data analysis and interoperability.

 ## Key Mapping Principles